WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 5	| Complete and Run the Data Activity
 6 | Validate the Results

-## Step 1: Launch the Data Connect Service
+## Step 1: Launch the Cloudant NoSQL DB Service

 ### [Click Here to Go to Bluemix](https://console.ng.bluemix.net/)